Patching Eats Your SYSTEM Tablespace

 Imagine this scenario:

-1. Database is restarted in patched Oracle Home.
+1. You restart the database in the patched Oracle Home.

 2. A user connects and starts to use DBMS_STATS.